theworkingdev/theworkingdev.github.com/_posts/2020-5-2-howto-handle-clicks-android.md

 ---

-To follow the tutorial, you’ll need to create a project (or download the project file here https://bit.ly/3bENu2x).
+To follow the tutorial, you’ll need to create a project or [download the project file here](https://bit.ly/3bENu2x).
 I created this project using Android Studio 4 (Canary version, at the time of writing).
 Below are the project details;

 * **Name of project**.
 My Application
 * **MIN SDK**.
 Android 10, API level 29